Can Dogs Drink Energy Drinks?

 What You Should Know

 Energy Drinks should be kept well away from dogs.
-If your dog has drunk energy drinks, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has drunk energy drinks, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.